rossetti/KSLBook/docs/06-Chapter6.md

 ***

 :::{.exercise #ch6P15}
 Jobs arrive in batches of ten items each.
-The inter-arrival time is EXPO(2) hours.
+The inter-arrival time is exponentially distributed with a meand of 2 hours (stream 1).
 The machine shop contains 2 milling machines and one drill press.
-About 30% of the items require drilling before being processed on the milling machine.
-Drilling time per item is UNIF(10, 15) minutes.
-The milling time is EXPO(15) minutes for items that do not require drilling, and UNIF(15,20) for items that do.
+About 30% of the items require drilling before being processed on the milling machine (stream 2).
+Drilling time per item is uniformly distributed between (10, 15) minutes (stream 3).
+The milling time is exponentially distributed (stream 4) with a mean of 15 minutes for items that do not require drilling, and uniformly distributed (stream 5) between (15,20) minutes for items that do.
 Assume that the shop has two 8-hour shifts each day and that you are only interested in the *first* shift's performance.
 Any jobs left over at the end of the first shift are left to be processed by the second shift.
 Estimate the average number of jobs